Why we wrote this definitive article on learning User Experience Design (UX) and becoming a UX designer

 How to Become a UX designer

 Unlike other careers, user experience designers come from many different backgrounds, taking what they’ve learned in other fields and applying it to user experience design.
-The most important skill that one needs is empathy, but there are other important skills that one should pick up or improve upon.
+The most important skill that one needs is empathy, but there are other important skills that one should pick up or improve upon when creating designer resumes.

 Yes, this has been repeated many times before, but it cannot be stressed enough how crucial good research skills are in user experience design.
 Knowing how to conduct proper primary research, asking the right questions, and finding appropriate user testing participants are all skills that will be put to good use in user experience design.